DAO-TON-CON/NFT-TON-CON/README.md

     ✨ Exhibition with show performances - Art  space
     ✨ Networking zone
     ✨ NFT marketplaces
-    ✨GameFi
+    ✨ GameFi
-    ✨ Press zone - an opportunity to tell about your project to the entire Web3.0 audience.
+    ✨ Press zone - an opportunity to tell about your project to the entire Web3 audience.

 Metaverse